What to do if you are struggling to pay your energy bills

 If you have a prepayment meter, your supplier will confirm how the £400 will be allocated.
 They will either: automatically add the instalments to the energy meter; or send the instalments as vouchers by email, text or post.

 Energy Bills Rebate - Householders in band A to D properties have now been paid a £150 rebate.
-For more information, or to let us know you have not received the £150, go to our Energy Bills Rebate page.
+Some households will also have received extra support through our Discretionary Energy Rebate scheme.

 Other one-off payments - you will also receive extra one-off payments from the government if you receive certain benefits or are over State Pension age and get Winter Fuel Payments:

 - The lowest income households will receive £650

 - Those receiving non-means-tested disability benefits will receive £150

 Other cash support - Make sure you have checked if you are eligible for any income support from government.
 This will also ensure you receive the one-off payments mentioned above.

 The Norfolk Assistance Scheme (NAS) can also help people who are in financial hardship and cannot pay their living costs.

 Energy saving improvements